clemsonMakerspace/Magstripe_Attendance/README.md

 ### Dependencies

-This attendance software is currently based on Python 2.X There are two Python dependencies:
+This is a Python 3.x program depending on the following additional libraries
    1. `PyQt` - Python bindings for QT
    1. `psycopg2` - Python Postgres library